alphauslabs/tmpdocs/docs/octo/alerts-management.md

 - Navigate to the tab of the desired alert type
 - Locate the specific alert you want to delete and click the trash icon on the far right side
 - Confirm the deletion

+## Enable/Disable an Alert (Anomaly Detection and Discount Expiration Alerts)

+- Navigate to the actions column of the specific alert
+- Click the toggle switch to enable or disable the alert